josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 **Please note that I am not maintaining this codebase.
-The jar above is depreciated.
+The jar above is depreciated, as is src.
+A src patch was issued here: https://github.com/josephzammit90/2D_Reconstruction_patched.
 For any queries and access to the latest tools please visit: https://github.com/pedropabloVR/ImageJ-Recon-Plugin-Java.**

 # OptiJ